ayanliger/ayanliger/README.md

 **Background**

-Primary care physician and systems development undergraduate at FGV.
+Primary care physician and completing a second degree in software engineering at FGV.
 Before medicine, ~5 years evaluating ground truth data for ranking and recommendation systems for Google and Meta via Appen/Leapforce.